-4.3 Stage 2 - letter from principal withdrawing implied permission misconduct and/or conduct amounting to a criminal offence, their "implied permission" to enter and be on the school's premises will be withdrawn.
+4.3.
+Stage 2: Letter from Principal withdrawing implied permission

+Where a parent or visitor has already received a warning letter under Stage 1 and has behaved in an unacceptable way again, or where a parent or visitor has engaged in serious misconduct and/or conduct amounting to a criminal offence, their "implied permission" to enter and be on the school's premises will be withdrawn.
 If possible, they will be verbally informed that they are prohibited from entering or being on the school's premises immediately after the incident or as soon as practicable thereafter.
 In any event, the Principal will send a letter to the parent or visitor confirming the withdrawal of their "implied permission" and the consequences of failing to comply.